lazespo/etc/reports-testing-map.md

 ### Reports, Report Panels, Report Filters import file:

-*Note*: create `birthOfDate` field for Contact entity (for Contacts that have birthday today report).
+*Note*: create `birthOfDate` field with Date type for Contact entity (for Contacts that have birthday today report).

-*ACL reports*:
-- 	Opportunities by user
-- 	Leads by status
-- 	Contacts grouped by Account
-- 	Leads by source